 The corvette is armed with two 30mm AK-630M close-in weapons systems for defence against enemy aircraft.
 A 16-cell launcher is provided for Redoubt anti-aircraft missile complex, which uses a number of 9K96 surface-to-air missiles to defend air targets.

 The on-board Paket anti-submarine system provides self-defence for the vessel against enemy submarines and torpedoes.

 The Gremyashchy-class corvette is powered by two 1DDA 12000 marine diesel-diesel units, each consisting of two 16D49 diesel engines and reverse gear block.
 Developed by PJSC Kolomensky Zavod, the DDA-12000 unit generates an output power of 12,000hp.

 The vessel is further fitted with two five-blade fixed-pitch propellers driven by the diesel engines through two shafts.

-The Gremyashchy-class corvettes have a speed of 27kt and a cruising range of 3,500mi.
+The Gremyashchy-class corvettes have a speed of 27k and a cruising range of 3,500 miles.
 They are capable of performing missions for up to 15 days.

-The ship’s bulbous bow offers increased speed and fuel efficiency by reducing the drag.
+The ship’s bulbous bow offers increased speed and fuel efficiency by reducing drag.